emsa16/realtimegame/README.md

 There are some limitations to keep in mind, which are not exclusive to above tools.
 The build tools install the project and run the `yarn test` command, but they never actually run the project, meaning that issues that are not visible to unit tests might go unnoticed, e.g. layout issues.
 The code quality tools can only perform static code analysis, meaning that they might grade parts of the code unfairly, or miss less obvious issues.

 #### Evaluation
 At times, builds fail because of some issue that needs to be fixed.
 Other times, the issue only exists in the build tool environment but nowhere else and adjustments have to be made only to satisfy the build tool, which is unfortunate.
-One issue in particular that could not be completely resolved was that the `react-scripts` package could not be updated to version 3 to solve some dependency vulnerabilities, because the build tools crashed when the project used the newer version and the package had to be downgraded.
+One issue in particular that could not be completely resolved was that the `react-scripts` package could not be updated to version 3 to solve some dependency vulnerabilities, because the build tools crashed when the project used the newer version and this module had to be downgraded.

 When all is going well however, these tools are not really noticed, meaning that they give some assurance that the project is working, without needing much attention from the developer.
 However, the risk is, especially with the code quality tools, that you become blind to the grade inside the badge and don't really think to try and fix some of the issues discovered by the tool.